-This is the name of the group that contains the band files which comprise the image to be analyzed.
-The i.group command is used to construct groups of raster layers which comprise an image.
+This is the name of the group that contains the band files that comprise the image to be analyzed.
+The i.group command is used to construct groups of raster layers, which comprise an image.

-subgroup containing image files
+subgroup Subgroup containing image files